The Holistic Sister’s Nutrition Tips For Easing Period Pain

 The Holistic Sister's Eliza Hedley talks to Scarlet Period about period self-care

-Sick of suffering from constant bloating and PMS, Eliza Hedley turned her interest into the cause-and-effect of what we eat on our health into a career in Nutrition.
-We asked The Holistic Sister to share her expertise on period health, hormones, and how the right nutrition can help improve your menstrual cycle.
+Sick of suffering from constant bloating and PMS, Eliza Hedley turned her interest in the cause-and-effect of what we eat on our health into a career in Nutrition.
+We asked The Holistic Sister to share her expertise on period health, hormones, and how proper nutrition can help improve your menstrual cycle.

 Name: Eliza Hedley